-15.017 Planning, Policy, and Technology for Energy Access in Developing Countries (New)
+15.017 Engineering, Economics and Regulation for Energy Access in Developing Countries

 This class has no prerequisites.

 Lecture occurs 1:00 PM to 2:30 PM on Mondays and Wednesdays in E51-057.